idyll-lang/idyll-studio/USER_GUIDE.md

 If you wish to install from source, clone the repo and install the dependencies.
 [More details](./CONTRIBUTING.md).

+**Note: currently the system will only run if you already have node/npm on your system!
+This requirement will be removed in the futre.
+Until then you can download node [here](https://nodejs.org/en/)**

 *...run it?*

 Click the app icon to start the application.